aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/node/nextsibling/_index.md

 ---
 title: Node.NextSibling
 second_title: Aspose.SVG for .NET API Reference
-description: Node property.
+description: Node NextSibling property.
 The node immediately following this node.
 If there is no such node this returns null
 type: docs
 weight: 70
 url: /net/aspose.svg.dom/node/nextsibling/